derdoktor667/flight32/README.md

 Get your drone in the air in just a few minutes.

 1.  **Install Board Support**: Make sure you have the **ESP32 board package** installed in your Arduino environment.
 2.  **Compile & Upload**: Open `flight32.ino` in the Arduino IDE, select your board and port, and hit upload.
+The IMU will automatically calibrate on every boot.

 #### For Power Users (Arduino CLI)